 Biological Nitrogen Fixation

-The discovery of biological nitrogen fixation is credited to Beijernick in 1901, marking a significant advancement in our understanding of biogeochemical processes.
+The discovery of biological nitrogen fixation is credited to Beijerinck in 1901, marking a significant advancement in our understanding of biogeochemical processes.
 This process involves a specific group of prokaryotic organisms that use nitrogenase enzymes to transform atmospheric nitrogen (N2) into ammonia (NH3), a form of nitrogen that plants can readily use.

-Also Check: Fertilization in BIology
+Also Check: Fertilization in Biology

 Process of Biological Nitrogen Fixation